-Criteria J ORC Code explanation C ommentary • Whether sample sizes are appropriate to the grain size of the material being sampled. • Sample sizes are considered and type of mineralisation ered to be appropriate and correctly represent the style on.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total. • decomposition by a couby ICP-AES.
-The low 0.0001% and the uppe by ME-ICP61 were antinish).
-This analysis technique thod ME-ICP61 (33 elements), which involves sample imbination of 4 acids.
-The solutions were then analysed wer detection limit for copper using ME-ICP61 is redetection limit is 1%.
-Samples assaying over 1% Cu alysed by Cu-OG62 (4-acid digestion and ICP or AAS in its considered suitable for this style of mineralisation. • For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. • No other measurement tools/instruments were used. • Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established. appropriate to monitor grade of the deposit. lards range from low to high grade and are considered performance of values near cut-off and near the mean results are monitored and performance issues are aboratory if necessary.
-Verification of The verification of significant intersections by either independent or alternative company personnel. • d intervals are taken and the Competent Person for his announcement has viewed photographs of the core. sampling and • The use of twinned holes. • Twin holes have not be en drilled in this area. assaying • Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • Avalon sampling data v package. were imported and validated using an Access database • Discuss any adjustment to assay data. • Assay data were not adj justed.
-Location of data points • Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. ordinate system RT90 g to a high level of accura It has been standard pr collar points since Ava the surface drill holes co data. ates are surveyed by Differential GPS in Swedish co- con vast (west) 2.5 by qualified local contract surveyors acy (1-3cm). occedure to use the same contract surveyors to survey lon's involvement, so there is high confidence that all completed by Avalon are supported by accurate location be dip and azimuth survey data are recorded.
+Criteria JORC Code explanation Commentary • Whether sample sizes are appropriate to the grain size of the material being sampled. • Sample sizes are considered to be appropriate and correctly represent the style and type of mineralisation.
+Quality of assay data and laboratory tests • The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Avalon used assay method ME-ICP61 (33 elements), which involves sample decomposition by a combination of 4 acids.
+The solutions were then analysed by ICP-AES.
+The lower detection limit for copper using ME-ICP61 is 0.0001% and the upper detection limit is 1%.
+Samples assaying over 1% Cu by ME-ICP61 were analysed by Cu-OG62 (4-acid digestion and ICP or AAS finish).
+This analysis technique is considered suitable for this style of mineralisation. • For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No other measurement tools/instruments were used. • Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+The values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
+The check sampling results are monitored and performance issues are communicated to the laboratory if necessary.
+Verification of • The verification of significant intersections by either independent or alternative company personnel. • Photographs of sampled intervals are taken and the Competent Person for exploration results for this announcement has viewed photographs of the core. sampling and The use of twinned holes.
+Twin holes have not been drilled in this area. assaying • Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Avalon sampling data were imported and validated using an Access database package. • Discuss any adjustment to assay data.
+Assay data were not adjusted.
+Location of data points • Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Surface collar co-ordinates are surveyed by Differential GPS in Swedish co-ordinate system RT90 gon vast (west) 2.5 by qualified local contract surveyors to a high level of accuracy (1-3cm).
+It has been standard procedure to use the same contract surveyors to survey collar points since Avalon's involvement, so there is high confidence that all the surface drill holes completed by Avalon are supported by accurate location data.
+High quality down-hole dip and azimuth survey data are recorded.
 Specification of the grid system used.
-RT90 Map projection parameters: Parameter Value F Reference Ellipsoid Bessel 1841
+RT90 Map projection parameters: Parameter Value Reference Ellipsoid Bessel 1841